 - These settings apply only to the current song.
-Before you perform this procedure, load the song whose settings you want to edit. - The counter display mode (with the exception of REMAIN) and timecode frame rate changes will be saved with the song data when the song is saved. - 1 In the Work Navigate section, press the [SONG] key.
+Before you perform this procedure, load the song whose settings you want to edit. - The edited settings will be saved with the song data when you save the song. - In the Work Navigate section, press the [SONG] key.

-2 Repeatedly press the [SONG] key or hold down the [SONG] key and use the CURSOR [▲]/[♥] keys to access the SETUP page.
+Repeatedly press the [SONG] key or hold down the [SONG] key and use the CURSOR [▲]/[▼] keys to access the SETUP page.

-(1) PROTECT button
+1 PROTECT button